cicsdev/cics-java-liberty-restapp-ext/README.md

 Full details on the contents of this repository can be found on the [Source code](Source.md) page.

+## Pre-reqs

+* CICS TS V5.4 or later
+* Java SE 1.8 on the z/OS system
+* Java SE 1.8 on the workstation
+* Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty, or any IDE that supports usage of the Maven Central artifact [com.ibm.cics:com.ibm.cics.server.](https://search.maven.org/artifact/com.ibm.cics/com.ibm.cics.server)
+* IBM Record Generator for Java V3.0

 ## Getting started

 A guide to deploying these samples into CICS can be found on the [Getting started](GettingStarted.md) page.